mpoojaverma/StellarFeed/README.md

 ---

-This project meets the requirements for a second-year student by integrating multiple third-party APIs, providing a dynamic user experience, and using a modern, component-based structure.
+This project meets the requirements for a second-year student by integrating multiple third-party APIs, providing a dynamic user experience, and using a modern and defined structure.